Hydraulic Lime, Which NHL?

 These grades were historically associated with the terms feebly hydraulic, moderately hydraulic and eminently hydraulic respectively.
 These terms refer to each grade's degree of hydraulicity, that is their ability to set under water without exposure to air.

-The beauty of NHL is that each grade is suitable for different kinds of masonry and weather exposure.
+The beauty of NHL is that each grade is suitable for different kinds of masonry and exposure.
 This means you can select a mortar or render that is sympathetic to the masonry but with a maximum durability, the perfect mortar for the job.

 Soft, Permeable Masonry